-Koufonisi is a favorite spot for naturism in Crete.
+Koufonisi is a top spot for naturism in Crete.

 East Crete with Kids

-- Almyros and Voulisma in Agios Nikolaos are wide and shallow, safe and protected from winds, waves, and with no currents.
+- Almyros and Voulisma in Agios Nikolaos are wide and shallow, safe and protected from winds and waves, and with no currents.

-- Vai Beach is also a wide shore with calm waters, there are a lot of facilities which make life on the beach really easy for moms!
+- Vai Beach is also a wide shore with calm waters, there are a lot of facilities that make life on the beach easy for moms!